 The Functional-Mockup-Interface has been a remarkable success story for a standard: developed in a European Research project with a first release in 2010 it has become the de-facto standard for exchanging system models between tools, and for co-simulations.
 FMI is by now supported by more than 140 tools and counting.

-In this Webinar we will look at how FMI works, what its main use cases are, and why engineers responsible for simulation workflows and model-based design should know about it.
+In this webinar, we looked at how FMI works, what its main use cases are, and why engineers responsible for simulation workflows and model-based design should know about it.
 A Functional-Mockup-Unit is a model that conforms to the FMI Standard.
-We will look at co-simulation using FMUs, and what implications co-simulation has for collaborative workflows within and across organizations.
+We looked at co-simulation using FMUs, and what implications co-simulation has for collaborative workflows within and across organizations.

-At the end of the Webinar I will give an outlook that is coming to FMI, which is still actively developed and extended to new use-cases.
+At the end of the webinar, I gave an outlook that is coming to FMI, which is still actively developed and extended to new use-cases.
 I will also give a glimpse at two new companion standards to FMI that have been released in 2019: The System Structure and Parameterization (SSP) Standard, and the Distributed Simulation Protocol (DCP).
 Both standards support the use of FMUs in co-simulation use cases.

 This webinar was available to all NAFEMS members exclusively as part of their membership.

 Dr. Tummescheit is the Chief Solutions Officer of Modelon, President of Modelon Inc., and one of the founders of Modelon.